 Note; dosage information is only for scientific reference purposes.
 SARMs Central, does not condone the human consumption or use of this substance outside of a controlled scientific environment (i.e. a lab).

-Raloxifene in particular cannot be categorized into the three tiers of users (beginner, intermediate, and advanced) as normally outlined and listed in common profiles of the different compounds and drugs.
+Raloxifene in particular cannot be categorized into the three tiers of users (beginner, intermediate, and advanced) as normally outlined and listed in common profiles of compounds and drugs.
 This is due to the fact that Raloxifene is an ancillary drug not particularly used for the purpose of performance enhancement, but instead is utilized to combat or mitigate various Estrogen-related side effects when aromatizable anabolic steroids are utilized.

 Potential Side Effects